-The RTI act permits denial of information only as per Sections 8 or 9 as clearly spelt out in Section 7 (1).
+Grounds for appeal: The RTI act permits denial of information only as per Section 8 or 9 as clearly spelt out in Section 7 (1).
 The PIO has denied information claiming the information is not with him.
-As per the provision of Section 5 (4) he should have taken the assistance of the officer who has the information and should have provided the information to me.
+As per the provision of Section 5 (4) he should have taken the assistance of the officer who has the information and sent it to me.
 In case the information is with another public authority, he is required to transfer the application to the other PIO of the other public authority within 5 days as per Section 6(3).
-If the PIO has no clue where the information is likely to be, he must state this in his response.
-The Supreme Court in WP 194 of 2012 Common Cause vs. High Court of Allahabad has ruled: "As regards the objection that under Section 6(3) of the Act, the public authority has to transfer the application to another public authority if information is not available, the said provision should also normally be complied with except where the public authority dealing with the application is not aware as to which other authority will be the appropriate authority."
-And also ruled: "Second objection is against requiring of disclosure of motive for seeking the information.
-No motive needs to be disclosed in view of the scheme of the Act."

 The denial of information is not in consonance with the law and hence is an error.
-[Applicant to mention one of the following:

-- 1. I would like to attend the hearing; OR - I would like to attend the hearing by video conferencing; OR - 3.
-I do not wish to come for a hearing and request you to pass an appropriate order based on my written submission.]
-Relief Sought:
+- 1. I would like to attend the hearing OR - 2.
+I would like to attend the hearing by video conferencing OR - 3.
+I do not wish to come for a hearing and request you to pass an appropriate order based on my written submission.